Iterable/iterable-swift-sdk/README.md

 attachments (images, etc.), repeat steps 6 through 8, substituting **IterableAppExtensions.framework** for **IterableSDK.framework**.

-    In this case, in step 7, add **IterableAppExtensions.framework** to your project's Notification Service Extension target instead of the app target.
+    In step 7, add **IterableAppExtensions.framework** to your project's Notification Service Extension target (instead of the app target).

 For more information, take a look at the [Carthage](https://github.com/Carthage/Carthage) documentation.